WebAssembly/design/Polyfill.md

   general; that information also guarantees that the polyfill is both correct and fast.
-* **[Out of bounds heap access](AstSemantics.md#out-of-bounds)**: Regardless of semantics chosen for out of bounds access in WebAssembly, an asm.js polyfill will follow standard asm.js behavior:
+* **[Out of bounds heap access](AstSemantics.md#out-of-bounds)**: Regardless of WebAssembly behavior, an asm.js polyfill will follow standard asm.js behavior:
   - Out of bound stores are ignored (treated as no-op);
   - Out of bound loads return zero for integer loads or NaN for floating point.
 * **[32-bit integer operations](AstSemantics.md#32-bit-integer-operations)**: